-Lab Notebook Entries: The ability to keep good records is a valuable skill in a variety of areas.
-A properly maintained lab notebook helps to keep experimental results all in one place and will make lab work easier.
-For this class, the pre-lab portions of the lab notebook will be posted on Sakai, and there will be some pre-lab quiz questions about it.
-THIS MATERIAL DOES NOT HAVE TO BE RECOPIED INTO THE LAB NOTEBOOK.
-Notebook entries will be hand-written DURING LAB and should include a title, a balanced chemical equation, a detailed procedure section written while the experiment is being performed, and a summary of the experimental results.
-The material normally covered in the discussion or conclusion section of the notebook will be included in the post-lab exercises described below, so a discussion/conclusion section does not have to be included in the lab notebook entries for this class.
+Lab Results/Notebook Entries: The ability to keep good records is a valuable skill.
+A properly maintained notebook will make documenting an experiment easier, and it keeps the experimental results all in one place.
+You must show your TA that you have your lab notebook as you enter the lab.
+However, for this class, you do NOT need to have anything written in your notebook for the experiment before lab starts.
+The pre-lab information will be posted on Sakai, and THIS MATERIAL DOES NOT HAVE TO BE RECOPIED INTO THE LAB NOTEBOOK.
+Notebook entries will be written DURING LAB and should include a title, a balanced chemical equation, a detailed procedure section written while the experiment is being performed, and a summary of the experimental results.
+The material normally covered in the discussion/conclusion section of the notebook will be included in the post-lab exercises, so this does not have to be included in the scanned lab notebook entries for this class.
+Unlike forgetting a lab coat or goggles, students will be allowed to perform the experiment if the lab notebook is forgotten, but any entries written on loose-leaf paper will receive safety point deduction(s) for a lack of proper scientific records.

-Note: one of the most important facets of experimental work is that data should be recorded as completely and accurately as possible.
+It is worth stressing that one of the most important facets of experimental work is that data should be recorded as completely and accurately as possible.
 Sometimes, important discoveries are made when things don't act exactly as expected.

-Therefore, it is critical that students report their actual data and not what it is thought that the correct answer should be.
+Therefore, it is critical that students report their actual procedure and data, NOT what it is thought that the correct answer should be.
 Procedures should be written entirely in past tense to document the experiment as it was actually performed.
 THE NOTEBOOK MUST ACCURATELY REFLECT WHAT HAPPENED DURING THE EXPERIMENT.
-Lab notebook entries are not meant to be written as instructions for others, but as a written record of what happened while performing the experiment.
-After a lab is completed, the hand-written pages will then be scanned and uploaded to Sakai to maintain a digital record of the work as well as for grading purposes.
+Lab notebook entries are not meant to be written as instructions for others, but as a written record of what happened performing the experiment.
+After a lab is completed, the pages will then be scanned and uploaded to Sakai to maintain a digital record of the work as well as for grading purposes.
 Notebook entries are due at the end of every lab period.
+If an experiment runs long enough to prevent notebook pages from being scanned by the end of class, the due date may be extended on a case-by-case basis.
+Late notebook submissions will only be accepted for 48 hours after the due date and will be penalized 10-20%.
 To receive credit, the upload must be submitted as a single file in the PDF format, and the contents must be legible and oriented correctly.
+Emailed notebook submissions will not be accepted.